Family dog by day and bomb sniffer by night, the Golden Labrador has the best of both worlds.

 The affectionate and well-behaved personality of the Golden Labrador is not unheard of.

-In fact, this breed easily makes it into the list of some of the most popular dog breeds across the world owing to its friendly nature.
+This breed easily makes it into the list of some of the most popular dog breeds across the world owing to its friendly nature.

 Intelligence is inherently the second nature of this dog because of its extremely smart parents.
 This, along with its intent desire to please its owner, factors in a lot when it comes to training the dog.